If you're a human, at any rate.

 Enter the Non-Human Non-Binary.
 "Non-Human Non-Binary" refers to any non-human character or group of characters that do not identify as exclusively male or female — they may identify as both or neither or these, or as different genders at different times.
 They may be aliens who have a completely different (if any) concept of gender as we understand it, or they may be totally absent of biological sex or natural gender tendency, such as robots.
 Yet despite not being exactly human, they have enough human traits that we can relate to them in some way.

-While there is a tendency to attribute the existence of this trope purely to transphobia, or at least an inability to see non-binary people as entirely "human" (both of which may be true in some cases - the analysis video Aliens, Monsters and Faceless Demons: The Dehumanisation of Non-Binary People in the Media explores this), there are many other reasons one might use this trope.
-As such, this should be thought of more as a common and recurring theme, rather than as an assignment of intent to the creator(s) of a particular work.
+This trope is sometimes used as a way of avoiding including genuine non-binary representation, or (worse) as a way to intentionally dehumanise non-binary people.
+There is a tendency to attribute the existence of this trope purely to transphobia, or at least an inability to see non-binary people as entirely "human" (both of which may be true in some cases - the analysis video Aliens, Monsters and Faceless Demons: The Dehumanisation of Non-Binary People in the Media explores this).

 Alternatively, from the perspective of somebody writing a non-human character, it may just make sense for them to be written as having different concepts of sex and gender from humans (in contrast with Non-Mammal Mammaries and Tertiary Sexual Characteristics).
 In this vein, when employed to an entire species (or equivalent) rather than an individual non-human, the Non-Human Non-Binary could be used as a way of averting maleness by default.